 2019 Entry Fees:

-Earlybird until January 31: $120.
-Until April 21: $135.
-April 22-May 19: $145.
-Beginning May 20th we’re unable to accept payment online; but until midnight Thursday before the event, you may make an online reservation using the SignUp botton and pay $160 (cash only) at check-in in Bishop.
+Earlybird until January 31: $125.
+February 1- May 18: $145.
+Thereafter, until midnight Thursday before the event, you may make an online reservation using the SignUp botton and pay $160 (cash only) at check-in in Bishop.
+Entry includes dinner at Holy Smokes Texas BBQ, just down the street from the finish line.

 ** If you’re planning to ride and know you can bring a volunteer to help out, you may email us in advance of signing up and we’ll provide a coupon code to use during registration for an instant 20% off.
 The volunteer earns an entry to a future single day event for only $25.
 If the volunteer is a non-rider then YOU can have the entry.
 So you get two nice deals: An instant discount for promising to bring a volunteer, and a $25 entry fee for your next event.

-Registration for 2019 will open in January.
 Click the SignUp button to register online and pay by credit card (processing fees apply).
-Please read our new cancellation policy before registering.
+You may also use that button to view the registered rider list.
 To pay by check, download and mail in this form.
 Your mail-in form and check must be received no later than May 19th.
+Please read our new cancellation policy before registering.

 Friday evening from 7pm to 8:30pm and Saturday morning from 4:30am to 5:00am at Cielo Hotel.